ktaylor63/southeast/site/content/news/state-and-federal-agencies-work-to-ensure-endangered-species-act-protections-are-not-needed.md

 ---
-title: 'State and Federal Agencies Work to Ensure Endangered Species Act Protections are Not Needed'
+title: 'State and federal agencies work to ensure Endangered Species Act protections are not needed'
 date: '2014-05-13'
 hero:
     name: langinappe-crayfish.jpg